 ' Development Matters is used to support each individual child's development pathway'

 This is shown in Science through observing, growing and exploring.
-Recently our children went to The Deep and learnt about different sea creatures linking to their topic Under the Sea.
+Recently our children went to Southwell to explore the outdoors!
+It was a fantastic day out in the forest.